alan-turing-institute/census2021-backbrief/deliverables/report.md

 - Matchkey choices
 - Blocking decisions
 - Other

+Already, the research team at ONS have begun to improve upon the methods used for record linkage between the 2011 census and CCS.
+Based on their improvements so far, they predict that in 2021, 91% of people records, and 95% of household records can be matched automatically (compared with 70% and 60% respectively in 2011).
+In this section of the report, the key improvements to the methodology that resulted in this performance increase will be detailed.

+In order to improve upon determinstic matching of people, a set of matchkeys have been developed using the 2011 Census data as test data.
+These include more derived field variables, accounting common errors in name fields such as those caused by scanning (of paper forms), spelling errors or transposition errors.
+For example, by rearranging the letters of names into alphabetical order to deal with transposition errors (Alphaname) and and by using the Jaro-Winkler edit distance or a phonetic algorithm based on English pronunciation similarity (Soundex) to deal with phonetic and spelling errors.
+Comparison with the 2011 Gold Standard (record pairing decisions made by all methods including manual clerical review in 2011) shows that the matchkeys find 85% of the matches made in 2011.
+It should however be noted that this Gold Standard is not perfect, with duplicates being a recurring issue with using it to verify new methods. **TODO: should we inlcude this table:** *See appendix A for variables used for matching and matchkeys.*

 The next section of this report will outline some of the proposed applications of ideas discussed in the technical background section to the problem and specific objectives mentioned earlier on.